Choosing the best headphones for your children is important because using the wrong ones could cause life-long damage to their hearing.

 But putting adult headphones on to your children’s head could endanger their hearing.
 See more on child headphone use below.

-You should also consider fit, comfort and design, but also limit the amount of time a child uses headphones whatever the volume - our favourites now are:
+You should also consider fit, comfort and design, but also limit the amount of time a child uses headphones whatever the volume.

 Are any headphones safe for kids?